After 90 hours a week comment, L&T chairman SN Subrahmanyan now announces ‘one day menstrual leave’ | Company Business News

-L&T Chairman, SN Subrahmanyan, has announced that women employees in the L&T parent group will now be entitled to one day of menstrual leave.
-Women employees make up approximately 9% of the company’s 60,000-strong workforce.
+L&T Chairman SN Subrahmanyan has announced that women employees in the L&T parent group will now be entitled to one day of menstrual leave.
+Women employees make up approximately 9 per cent of the company’s 60,000-strong workforce.
 This move positions the engineering, procurement, and construction giant as one of the first in its sector to introduce such a policy.

-The announcement comes in the wake of immense controversy sparked by Subrahmanyan’s earlier remarks suggesting employees should work 90 hours a week, which drew significant criticism.
+L&T's announcement comes in the wake of immense controversy sparked by Subrahmanyan’s earlier remarks suggesting employees should work 90 hours a week, which drew severe criticism.

 Additionally, Subrahmanyan had voiced concerns about a labour shortage in the construction industry, further fuelling debates around workplace conditions and expectations.

-SN Subrahmanyan, the Chairman of Larsen & Toubro (L&T), sparked controversy in early 2025 with his remarks advocating for a 90-hour work week.
+The chairman of Larsen & Toubro sparked controversy in early 2025 with his remarks advocating for a 90-hour work week.

-During an internal company meeting, Subrahmanyan expressed regret at not being able to require employees to work on Sundays and suggested that working 90 hours a week was key to success.
+During an internal company meeting, Subrahmanyan expressed regret at not being able to make employees work on Sundays and suggested that working 90 hours a week was key to success.

 The backlash was swift and severe, prompting L&T's HR department to defend Subrahmanyan's statements.